 As far as I can remember, I have always been interested in motorsports.
 When I was a child, I often rummaged through the piles of my father’s F1 magazines, leafing them and looking up to the photos.
 I also remember Sundays with the Formula 1 Grand Prix races in the background which my father watched religiously on TV.
 I did not understand much as a six years old boy but the seed of the passion for racing cars was sown in me, we were in 1977…

 Much later I understood the fineness and the subtlety of this sport that is Formula 1 and realised beyond being athletes, the pilots are heroes living only for the race to the detriment of their lives.
-In fact, the death of Ayrton and Roland in 1994 was a real electro-shock and since that day I never missed a single Grand Prix.
-The atmosphere of the races, the beauty of Formula 1 cars and the technical level of the teams will never cease to make me dream.
+In fact, the death of Ayrton and Roland in 1994 has been a real electro-shock and since that day I did never miss a single Grand Prix.
+The atmosphere of the races, the beauty of the Formula 1 cars and the technical level of the teams will never cease to make me dream.
 I just can not do without it.

 As I have always been attracted to the artistic side of everything and as racing cars are for me real pieces of art, I decided to draw them to reproduce and immortalise their splendid lines.

 From the beginning, I chose to draw them in a side view pointing to the right (sense of occidental reading and direction of the future) using the 'ligne claire' technic while adding shadows and reflections to give my illustrations a more realistic style.

 I created Last Corner in 2017 thanks to my son Théo who is a big F1 fan.
 He asked me to draw the Ayrton’s MP4/4 and once finished he absolutely loved the result and simply said to me: "Why not make posters for F1 fans?"
 I then created an Instagram account and as the welcome was really warm and friendly, I just pushed the adventure further...